An HI story of galaxies in Abell 2626 and beyond: Summary

-The galaxy population in all three different environments (substructure, non-substructure, and the Swarm) are mostly below the SFMS from \cite{cluver2020}.
-This means that the gas removal mechanisms in the cluster environment as well as pre-processing in the substructures and the Swarm are causing slightly lower SFRs than the usual SFR for normal galaxies.
-There is no clear relation between \hi deficiency, \hi asymmetry or \hi offset with star formation deficiency for the galaxies in all the three environments.
-This signifies that the environmental mechanisms causing \hi deficiencies or asymmetries are probably not immediately impacting the star formation activity and vice versa.
+The galaxy populations in all three different environments (substructure, non-substructure, and the Swarm) are mostly below the SFMS from \cite{cluver2020}.
+This means that the gas-removal mechanisms in the cluster environment as well as pre-processing in the substructures and the Swarm cause slightly lower SFRs than the usual SFR for normal galaxies.
+There is no clear relation between \hi deficiency, \hi asymmetry, or \hi offset with star formation deficiency for the galaxies in all the three environments.
+This signifies that the environmental mechanisms causing \hi deficiencies or asymmetries probably do not immediately impact the star formation activity, and vice versa.

-We conclude that \hi deficiency and \hi morphology are good tracers of different environmental mechanisms acting on galaxies and their \hi characteristics and star formation deficiencies are affected by pre-processing before the galaxies enter the cluster environment.
+We conclude that \hi deficiency and \hi morphology are good tracers of different environmental mechanisms acting on galaxies, and that their \hi characteristics and star formation deficiencies are affected by pre-processing before the galaxies enter the cluster environment.

-Encouraged by the high number of direct \hi detections, thanks to the unprecedented sensitivity of the \mk telescope, the \hi study of galaxies in and around A2626 will be expanded by four additional \mk pointings in 32k-mode covering the ENE-SSW sector of A2626.
-The primary motivation of those observations is to enable a detailed investigation of so called pre-processing of \hi discs of galaxies before they have enter the cluster environment.
-The higher spectral resolution of these observations will supplement the analysis of \hi morphologies presented in this paper and, additionally, will allow for detailed investigations of the kinematical asymmetries of the detected galaxies.
+Encouraged by the high number of direct \hi detections through the unprecedented sensitivity of the \mk telescope, we will expand the \hi study of galaxies in and around A2626 by four additional \mk pointings in 32k-mode covering the ENE-SSW sector of A2626.
+The primary motivation of these observations is to enable a detailed investigation of so called pre-processing of \hi discs of galaxies before they enter the cluster environment.
+The higher spectral resolution of these observations will supplement the analysis of \hi morphologies presented in this paper, and will additionally allow for detailed investigations of the kinematical asymmetries of the detected galaxies.